-- Requirements: The five credits (2 required credits, 3 elective) must include Clinical Research Design, Methods and Grant Writing (MSCI 311), Introduction to Biostatistics (MSCI 321) and three electives approved by MSCI administration.
+- Requirements: The five credits (2 required credits, 3 elective) must include Clinical Research Design, Methods and Grant Writing (MSCI 311), Biostatistics for Clinical Investigators 1 (MSCI 321) and three electives approved by MSCI administration.

 - To find out more about the MSCI program and enrolling in this certificate, please visit: /education-career-development/graduate-programs/master-science-clinical-investigation-msci

 - Additional benefits of this certificate: Individuals who determine they wish to obtain a full MSCI degree may change their status to a degree-seeking and be credited with courses already taken upon acceptance to the MSCI program.